heisenberg141/AI-for-Tic-Tac-Toe/README.md

 # A-for-Tic-Tac-Toe
-This project uses adversarial graph search with alpha beta pruning to play Tic Tac Toe against human
+Uses adversarial graph search with alpha beta pruning to play Tic Tac Toe against human

 # Prerequisites
 Download the repository and run the command pip3 install -r requirements.txt in the repository folder